Colorful Flowers at Sentosa

 The East Dam

-This side is more accessible for the general public and a great location for fishing – the rocky shoreline opposite the Dam.
+This side is more accessible for the general public and formerly a great location for fishing – the rocky shoreline opposite the Dam.
 Pass by Lorong Halus Wetland, through the gravel path and you will see the Dam or Tidal Gates as some called it.
 Facing the Dam is a road, a pathment with green railings and a view of the sea facing Pulau Ubin and Pasir Ris in the distance.
-There is a locked gate at the end of the road.
-Beyond the gate, that will be the rustic path towards the other Dam.
-If you want to follow the coastline of Coney Island, cross the green railing on the right.
+Beyond the gate, is the rustic path towards the other Dam.
 More is explained in an earlier posting here : Exploring Coney Island

 coney island